Sadek-Belhaik/ECommerceApplication/README.md

     "username": "test"
 }
 ```

-Exercise:
-Once you've created a user, try  to add items to cart (see the `ModifyCartRequest` class) and submit an order.

 ## Adding Authentication and Authorization
 We need to add proper authentication and authorization controls so users can only access their data, and that data can only be accessed in a secure way.
 We will do this using a combination of usernames and passwords for authentication, as well as JSON Web Tokens (JWT) to handle the authorization.